davidly/ttt/README.md

 Source code referred to here: https://medium.com/@davidly_33504/tic-tac-toe-and-its-applicability-to-nuclear-war-and-wopr-13be09ec05c9

-Aside from tic-tac-toe, this code provides examples of how to do things in various languages (go, Rust, C#, C++, swift, assembly languages) including concurrency, high resolution timing, pointers to functions, passing arguments by reference and value, basic control flow, atomic increments, etc.
+Aside from tic-tac-toe, this code provides examples of how to do things in various languages (go, Python, Lua, Julia, Rust, Visual Basic, Pascal, C#, C++, Swift, x64 and 8080 assembly languages) including concurrency, high resolution timing, pointers to functions, passing arguments by reference and value, basic control flow, atomic increments, etc.

 To build: